raphCode/master-thesis-muzero/related_work.typ

 operations.
 This updates each vector component independently.

-Naturally, the !mcts rotates over the !pls in turn order.
+Naturally, the !mcts rotates over the !pls in turn order, as given by the !g simulator.
 When selecting a !n's children, the !algo seeks to maximize component $v_i$ of the !v vector $arrow(v)$, where $i$ denotes the !pl currently at turn.
 This !algo is known as maxn search @mcts_survey and similar to the !mp !bi introduced